×

 - Work collaboratively with other members of the project, as consonant with their joint intellectual interests.

-For full consideration, applications should be received by February 15th via the CMU Jobs Portal (Link to Follow).
+For full consideration, applications should be received via the

 This predoctoral fellowship is resident, in person, and full-time at Carnegie Mellon University in Pittsburgh, Pennsylvania, USA.
 The salary is $35,700/year and includes health insurance.